-A diagnosis of DiGeorge syndrome is based primarily on a laboratory test that can detect the deletion in chromosome 22.
-Your doctor will likely order such a test if a combination of medical problems or conditions suggests DiGeorge syndrome.
+A diagnosis of DiGeorge syndrome is based primarily on a lab test that can detect the deletion in chromosome 22.
+Your doctor will likely order such a test if your child has:

 Health care team

-Because DiGeorge syndrome can result in so many disorders, a number of specialists will likely be involved in diagnosing specific conditions, recommending treatments and providing care.
+Because DiGeorge syndrome can result in so many problems, a number of specialists will likely be involved in diagnosing specific conditions, recommending treatments and providing care.
 This team will evolve as your child's needs change.
-Specialists in your care team may include the following professionals:
+Specialists in your care team may include these professionals, as needed:

 - Children's health specialist (pediatrician)